iamtinkal/SQL-Developer-Project/README.md

-# 🛒 MoreRetail — SQL Developer Internship Project
+# 🛒 Ecommerce — SQL Developer Internship Project

 ## 📌 Project Overview
-A fully functional SQL database for **MoreRetail**, a retail chain with 900+ stores across India.
+A fully functional SQL database for **MoreRetail**, a retail chain .
 This project demonstrates real-world SQL development skills including schema design, query optimization, stored procedures, triggers, and security implementation.
+All data used in this project is made by me, it is not any company data.

 ---